 - 2 cups All-Purpose Flour

 - 1 teaspoon Vanilla Extract

 - In a medium bowl, whisk together the all-purpose flour, unsweetened cocoa powder, and salt.
 Set aside.2 cups All-Purpose Flour, ½ cup Unsweetened Cocoa Powder, 1 teaspoon Salt

-- Using your hand-held mixer or stand mixer with a paddle attachment on medium speed, beat together the unsalted butter and granulated sugar until well blended.
+- Using your hand mixer or stand mixer with a paddle attachment on medium speed, beat together the unsalted butter and granulated sugar until light and fluffy.
 Add in the egg yolk and vanilla extract.1 cup Unsalted Butter, 1 cup Granulated Sugar, 1 Large Egg Yolk, 1 teaspoon Vanilla Extract

 - Switching the mixer speed to low, gradually add in your dry ingredients, then mix until well blended.